chr15m/dorcx/README.md

-This is a web application that uses your email box as your social network.
+With dorcx your email box is your social network.

 Unlike other social networks: